RobotSigmund/BackupReport/README.md

 * IO Access level

-According to ISO10218 IOs should which can generate dangerous movements within a robotcell should be prevented from being remotely operated.
+According to *ISO10218-2 5.6.5 Remote access for manual intervention* IOs which can generate dangerous movements within a robotcell should be prevented from being remotely operated.
 This means access level should be defined with remote access prevented. "-Access All" IOs will generate warnings.

 * Programdata prefix

-All programdata should be prefixed according to ABB documentation.
+All programdata should be prefixed according to ABB documentation, *Reference manual Naming convention 3HNA013447-001 en Rev.03*.
 Missing or wrong prefix will generate errors.

 * Task shared programdata